AmJustCJ/COMP2042_CW_efyjc15/README.md

 <li>Name: Chang Jiun Wen</li>
 <li>Student IDL 20307145</li>
 <br>
-Extra note, I will upload the video demo on Youtube: https://youtu.be/hoFaEtUrAaI

 <br><br>
 <li>How to compile the code to produce the application?</li>
 -Download ZIP folder from GitHub, unzip and open in Intellij.
 Or unzip ChangJiunWen_Intellij_19.zip, open COMP2042_CW_efyjc15-main in Intellij with Open Project